queryluke/masseffect-5e/static/data/spells/neural_shock.md

 - infiltrator
 advancementOptions:
 - name: Damage
-  description: A creature takes Xd6 psychic damage on a failed save or half as much
-    damage on a successful one where X is the number of tech points spent.
+  description: The target takes 2d6 psychic damage when hit by the ion laser.
+This damage increases by 2d6 for each slot level above the 1st.
 - name: Paralyze
-  description: If a creature fails the saving throw, it is paralyzed for 1 turn.
+  description: If a creature fails the saving throw, it is paralyzed until the end of its next turn.
 ---
-You spend tech points to flash an ion laser at an organic creature within range.
-The creature makes a Constitution saving throw.
-The DC of this throw is increased by 1 for each tech point spent.
-On a failed save, the creature has disadvantage on the next melee or ranged attack it makes and can't take reactions until the start of its next turn.
+Flash an ion laser at an organic creature within range.
+The creature makes a Charisma saving throw.
+On a failed save, the creature has disadvantage on melee and ranged attack attack rolls and can't take reactions until the end of its next turn.